Information Regarding our Return to Public Sacraments

 Step 1: Decide Whether You Should Come or Not

-We ask that the older population of our parishes and those in the highs risk categories as described by the Centers for Disease Control (CDC) guidelines please stay home during this time, come for the distribution of Holy Communion at the end of the 10:30am Mass, or even consider going to daily Mass instead of the weekend.
+We ask that those in the highs risk categories as described by the Centers for Disease Control (CDC) guidelines please stay home during this time, come for the distribution of Holy Communion at the end of the weekend Masses, or even consider going to daily Mass instead of the weekend.

 If you have a fever, have a cough, are sneezing, have fatigue, or are experiencing shortness of breath, please stay home.